medcomdk/dk-medcom-terminology/docs/assets/documents/Intro-Technical-Spec-ENG.md

-# Introduction to the Technical Content
+# Introduction to the technical specification

 > In case of discrepancies between the [Implementation Guide (IG)](*Insert correct link*) and this page, it is the IG which should be followed.
 Please contact <fhir@medcom.dk> if you find discrepandies.